lloydtwum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script set ther mode of the file to rwxr x wx
+this creates modeof the file hello the same as olleh